 Cybersecurity is no longer a luxury.
 The consequences of a data breach—lost customer goodwill, reputational damage, financial loss, potential liability for the exposure of consumer or confidential information, and regulatory risk—are too severe to leave to chance.
 Board members and C-suite executives who don’t want to become the next headline are making cybersecurity and data protection top priorities.
 No organization can, or should, be without effective data security practices in place—and the right advisors to back them up.

-The Patterson Belknap Privacy and Data Security practice provides public and private organizations—including financial services firms, asset managers and funds, retailers, hospitality, media and technology companies, manufacturers, insurance companies, tax-exempt organizations, and law firms—with comprehensive services in this vital area.
+The Patterson Belknap Privacy and Data Security practice provides public and private organizations—including financial services firms, asset managers and funds, retailers, professional sports teams, hospitality, media and technology companies, manufacturers, healthcare and insurance companies, tax-exempt organizations, and law firms—with comprehensive services in this vital area.
 The firm’s attorneys combine decades of experience spanning from the public and private sectors, including experienced litigators, corporate advisors and former federal prosecutors with deep experience in all aspects of privacy and data security.
 The group advises on a broad range of issues including prevention and compliance, risk mitigation, data breach response, special board and committee representation, internal investigations, and litigation.
-Patterson Belknap also draws on valuable resources, including highly experienced forensic consultants, security professionals, and crisis communications teams, who add insight and value on key aspects of cybersecurity matters.
+Patterson Belknap also draws on valuable resources, including highly experienced forensic consultants, security professionals, and crisis communications teams that add insight and value on key aspects of cybersecurity matters.

 Prevention and Compliance